 Freehold has extendible revolving credit facilities with a total commitment of \$300 million consisting of a \$285 million syndicated facility and a \$15 million operating facility.
-The syndicated facility can be increased to \$360 million pursuant to an accordion feature, subject to incremental lender commitments.
+The syndicated facility can be increased to up to \$435 million pursuant to an accordion feature, subject to incremental lender commitments and certain conditions.

-The current maturity date of the credit facilities is September 28, 2024.
+The current maturity date of the credit facilities is October 21, 2025.
 Freehold may annually request an extension of the then current maturity date, subject to approval by the lenders.
 Following the granting of any extension, the term to maturity of the credit facilities may not exceed three years.